anasselbasra/hierarchical-clustering-with-llm-annotation_v2/README.md

 # Hierarchical Clustering with LLM Annotation – Overview

-This repo builds a **scalable topic discovery pipeline** — turning thousands of raw texts into structured, interpretable themes.
+This repo (v2, as it improves upon the earlier version) builds a **scalable topic discovery pipeline** — turning thousands of raw texts into structured, interpretable themes.
 Developed on 140K LinkedIn posts about AI (June 2025), it generalises to any domain (Cybersecurity, Politics...).

 ---